 Q. The UK LCF in Wales

-Responsibility for the new Welsh Landfill Tax will be transferred to the Welsh Government on 1 April 2018.
-This impacts on the current Landfill Communities Fund (LCF) in Wales which will cease to operate after 31 March 2018.
-ENTRUST will produce guidance regarding the closure of the LCF in Wales including the details of any transitional period if there is one.
-We also have a Wales page on our website for more information and links.
+Responsibility for the new Welsh Landfill Tax was transferred to the Welsh Government on 1 April 2018.
+This impacted on the Landfill Communities Fund (LCF) in Wales which also ceased to operate after 31 March 2018, and following a two year transitional period to spend any outstanding monies, the LCF in Wales concluded on 31 March 2020.

 Q. The UK LCF in Scotland

 Responsibility for the new Scottish Landfill Tax was transferred to the Scottish Government on 1 April 2015.
 This impacted on the Landfill Communities Fund (LCF) in Scotland which ceased after 31 March 2015.
-There is a transitional period of two years.
-Any remaining LCF monies due to be spent in or held in Scotland must be spent by 31 March 2017 and all LCF projects in Scotland must be completed by 31 March 2017.
+A transitional period to spend any outstanding LCF monies concluded on 31 March 2017.

-A new scheme in Scotland called the Scottish Landfill Communities Fund (SLCF) has been established.
+A new scheme in Scotland called the Scottish Landfill Communities Fund (SLCF) was established.
 The Scottish Environment Protection Agency (SEPA) regulates this scheme.
 For more information please see the SEPA website.

 Q. What does devolution mean for the LCF?

-Responsibility for collecting landfill tax has been devolved to Scotland and is due to be devolved to Wales.
-This impacts on the Landfill Communities Fund (LCF) as the LCF will cease to operate in the countries where landfill tax collection has been devolved to the national governments.
-The LCF ended in Scotland in March 2015 with a transitional period ending in 2017.
-The LCF in Wales will end in 2018 when landfill tax is devolved.
-The arrangements regarding any transitional period in Wales have not been established yet.
+Responsibility for collecting landfill tax has been devolved to Scotland and Wales.
+This impacts on the Landfill Communities Fund (LCF) as the LCF has ceased to operate in the countries where landfill tax collection has been devolved to the national governments.
+The LCF ended in Scotland in March 2015 with a transitional period which concluded on 31 March 2017.
+The LCF in Wales ended on 31 March 2018 with a transitional period which concluded on 31 March 2020.